brozeph/chess/README.md

 ## Using the Opening Library

 The package ships with a curated ECO-backed opening database (`data/openings.csv`).
-Load it once and iterate or search:
+The CSV is embedded into the module... load it once and iterate or search:

 ```go
 ol, err := chess.CreateOpeningsLibrary()